4 Beginning Your Research

 “peanut butter” AND jelly AND sandwich

 If you connect these terms with AND, you will only get peanut butter and jelly sandwiches.
-You will NOT get sandwiches with jelly only, sandwiches with just peanut butter, or peanut butter and jelly on crackers.
+You will NOT get sandwiches with jelly only, sandwiches with only peanut butter, or peanut butter and jelly on crackers.

 Example: